duelHunter/smart-productivity-suite/README.md

 2. Create a feature branch
 3. Commit changes
 4. Push to the branch
-5. Create a Pull Request
+5. Create a Pull Request.

 ## Team Members
 - Senarathna GMLD (EG/2020/4202)